 The United States is facing a literacy crisis.
 Yes, crisis.
-It isn’t new, but its impact upon our kids, our economy, and our society are far-reaching and expanding.
+It isn’t new, but its impacts upon our kids, our economy, and our society are far-reaching and expanding.
 How bad is it?
 Take a look at some numbers.

-- More than 30 million adults in the United States cannot read, write, or do basic math above a third grade level. — ProLiteracy
+- More than 30 million adults in the United States cannot read, write, or do basic math above a third-grade level. — ProLiteracy

 - Children whose parents have low literacy levels have a 72 percent chance of being at the lowest reading levels themselves.
 These children are more likely to get poor grades, display behavioral problems, have high absentee rates, repeat school years, or drop out. — National Bureau of Economic Research (NBER)

 - 75 percent of state prison inmates did not complete high school or can be classified as low literate. — Rand Report: Evaluating the Effectiveness of Correctional Education